 Entry into Online Payments

 Born and raised in Switzerland by intellectual parents, Pousaz went on to study mathematical engineering for two years before deciding that business was a better fit.
 It was during his third year of studying Economics in 2005 at HEC Lausanne (also called the Faculty of Business and Economics of the University of Lausanne) in Switzerland, as finals approached, that tragedy struck.
-Upon hearing that his father was diagnosed with terminal pancreatic cancer, Pousaz returned home without finishing his degree.
-After working several years as an investment banker, Pousaz’s search for a career and his love of surfing led him in December 2005 to International Payment Consultants, a payments company in California.
-Seeing this as an opportunity of a lifetime, Pousaz worked 70-80 hours per week as a consultant, contrary to the laid-back California lifestyle, to learn the payments industry.
+Upon hearing that his father was diagnosed with terminal pancreatic cancer, Pousaz stopped studying, failed his finals, and consequently never returned to complete his degree.
+In December 2005, Pousaz’s love of surfing, led him to International Payment Consultants, a payments company in California.
+Seeing this as an opportunity of a lifetime, Pousaz worked 70-80 hours per week to learn the payments industry.
 Ultimately, it was the potential he saw in payments that led him to strike out on his own in October 2007.

 Entrepreneurial Venture Begins

 Pousaz’s first business was NetMerchant which sold European currencies to U.S. merchants.
-“The way payment processing works if you’re a U.S. merchant, even now with PayPal or Vantiv, is that payment processors will process your currency (euro, GBP, Swiss franc, etc.), give you U.S. dollars in exchange and charge you a 2% markup fee,” Pousaz explains.
+“The way payment processing works if you’re a U.S. merchant, even now with PayPal, is that payment processors will process your currency (euro, GBP, Swiss franc, etc.), give you U.S. dollars in exchange and usually charge you a 2% markup fee,” Pousaz explains.
 “In my view, this is either monetizing ignorance or not giving you what Visa/Mastercard really allows you to do.”

-As a result, Pousaz’s fundamental business model was unique: NetMerchant would give U.S. merchants European currency directly and then have merchants go to their bank for only 20 basis points markup, instead of 2%.
+As a result, Pousaz’s fundamental business model was unique: NetMerchant would give U.S. merchants European currency directly and then have merchants go to their bank for their foreign exchange (FX) needs.
 Pousaz felt strongly that NetMerchant would not monetize ignorance and instead, would give you what Visa/Mastercard would allow and charge a fair price for this.
-“Obviously, we had nearly no capital and no technology and were “white label” with another company.
+“Obviously, we had nearly no capital and no technology and were “white label” of another technology company.
 We didn’t own anything.
-We were purely contract sellers,“ relates Pousaz.
+We were purely contract sellers, “ relates Pousaz.
 “We were selling contracts to banks.
 Merchants were interested in payment processing, but at that time, I did not own the technology.
 I did not own anything.”
 Pousaz ran NetMerchant with his partner for 2 years until October 2009.

 Strategic Split: Vision for Checkout.com is Born

 With completely different visions of what direction to take the business, Pousaz and his partner decided to part ways.
 Pousaz wanted to invest in the business and build his own payment gateway.
 “I saw that things were changing in the world around us and felt this was a business opportunity that I needed to double-down on,” Pousaz recounts.
-Those changes included seeing the fundamentals of e-commerce as opening amazing possibilities, the belief that increasing access to bandwidth would change the behaviors of people on the Internet, the increasing access to credit that defined the overall health of the economy, in addition to the structural decline of banking.
+Those changes included seeing the fundamentals of e-commerce as opening amazing possibilities, the belief that increasing access to internet bandwidth would change the behaviors of people on the Internet, and the increasing access to credit that defined the overall health of the economy.
 “I felt this was an amazing opportunity for payments.”
 It was then that Pousaz purchased the domain checkout.com, among others.

 Finding the Technology

-In November 2009, Pousaz discovered a small company on the island of Mauritius with a team of 8-10 people that had built a payment gateway, had technology, could encrypt cards, etc., but the user experience was poor.
-Always a dealmaker, Pousaz sold the team on the premise of Checkout.com and bought the company.
+In November 2009, Pousaz discovered a small company on the island of Mauritius with a team of 8-10 people that had built a payment gateway, had technology and PCI experience, but the user experience was poor.
+Always a dealmaker, Pousaz sold the team on the premise of Checkout.com, and bought the company.
 “You know how to code the payment gateway, but I know how to drive business,” retells Pousaz.
 “If you give me the code, I will guarantee to pay you three years’ salary.
 We’ll sign a contract and I will put the money in a bank account.
 I will fund the company, but I want everything for free.”
 A deal was made and Pousaz acquired the team and the code behind SMS Pay.
 “So now I had the technology, but I needed to find a sales team,” states Pousaz.